ibm-cloud-docs/pattern-db2-sap-vpc/compute-design.md

 [IBM Cloud® Virtual Private Cloud (VPC) Infrastructure environment introduction](/docs/sap?topic=sap-vpc-env-introduction).

-The pattern requires a pair of servers to support the Db2 database and a pair of servers to support the SAP components.
+The pattern requires a pair of servers to support the Db2 HADE primary and standby database and a pair of servers to support the SAP components.
 These can be either Virtual Server Instances (VSIs) or Bare Metal servers.
 For more information on these choices, see:

 * Virtual Server Instances (VSIs)